Automorphisms of graph products of groups and acylindrical hyperbolicity: Step 3: Fixators in the outer automorphism group

 defines an action of $G$ on $\mathrm{Cone}(\Gamma \mathcal{G}):= \mathrm{Cone}(\Gamma \mathcal{G},(1/\lambda_n),o)$.
 If this action has bounded orbits, then either $G$ has a global fixed point or there exists some $i \geq 1$ such that $\varphi_i(G)$ lies in a star-subgroup. \end{thm}

+Recall that, as defined in Section \ref{subsection:GPprel}, a star-subgroup is a conjugate of a subgroup generated by the star of a vertex.
 Before proving the theorem, we want to show that an ultralimit of tree-graded spaces (and, in particular, an asymptotic cone of a tree-graded space) is naturally tree-graded with respect to the limits of its pieces, and we want to understand how limits of median-sets are related to median-sets in the limit.
 In the rest of the article, an ultralimit of tree-graded spaces will be always endowed with the tree-graded structure given by the next lemma.

 \begin{lemma} Let $(X_n,d_n)$ be a sequence of metric spaces, $(o_n) \in X^\mathbb{N}$ a sequence of basepoints and $\omega$ an ultrafilter over $\mathbb{N}$.
 Assume that, for every $n \geq 1$, $X_n$ is tree-graded with respect to a collection of subspaces $\mathcal{P}_n$.
 Then the ultralimit $\lim\limits_\omega (X_n,d_n,o_n)$ is tree-graded with respect to $\mathcal{P}:= \{ \lim\limits_\omega P_n \mid \forall n \in \mathbb{N}, P_n \in \mathcal{P}_n \}$.
 Moreover, the inclusion